Encryptional/SOFB/README.md

-# SOFB: A Comprehensive Ensemble Deep Learning for Elucidating and Characterizing Protein-Nucleic-Acid-Binding Residues
+# SOFB is a Comprehensive Ensemble Deep Learning approach for Elucidating and Characterizing Protein-Nucleic-Acid-Binding Residues
 This repository is developed for nucleic acid binding residues identification using SOFB, which implemented an ensemble deep learning model-based sequence network.

 # Requirement